masa-finance/masa/src/masa_ai/docs/source/README.md

 For a full list of dependencies, refer to `pyproject.toml`.

-## Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get started, including documentation best practices.

 ## Documentation

 The MASA project uses Sphinx to generate its documentation.
 The documentation is automatically rebuilt and viewed when using the `--docs` option with the `masa-ai-cli` command.